ahmed-hadaka/my_java_learning_Progress/README.md

-# My-programes with JAVA
+# My-programs with JAVA

-## These are my primary programes while my path in learning Java
+## These are my primary programs while my path in learning Java